The Best Shrimps for Freshwater Aquarium (Review)

 6. Blue Tiger Shrimp

-They are also known as an orange-eyed blue tiger.
+They are also known as orange-eyed blue tiger.
 It is also known as the orange-eyed blue tiger.
 It is dark blue colored with black stripes adorning its body.
 For its survival, the pH of the water is to be kept at 6.0-7.5.
-Blue Tiger Shrimps are compatible with peaceful species just as they are.
-If they are to be kept with fishes, it is necessary to provide them with a lot of hiding places to ensure that it survives.
+Blue Tiger is compatible with peaceful species just as they are.
+If they are to be kept with fishes, they must be provided with many hiding places to ensure that it survives.

 Key Features: